FAQs about the 2020 US Census

 No, the purpose of the census is to help citizens.
 We encourage you to complete the census as instructed by the official documents you receive in the mail.

 You can access more information and frequently asked questions about the US Census at census.gov.
-We are also here to help answer any questions you may have regarding the census, current events, and other events that may impact your finances.
+Our team at Morris Financial Concepts is here to help answer any questions you may have regarding the census, current events, and other events that may impact your finances.
 Our remote offices remain open to assist you however we can.
+Contact us today.

 *The opinions expressed herein are those of Morris Financial Concepts, Inc. (“MFC”) and are subject to change without notice.
 Links to third-party websites have been derived from sources considered to be reliable, but the accuracy and completeness cannot be guaranteed.
 This material is for informational purposes only and should not be considered investment advice.
 MFC is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about MFC including our investment strategies, fees and objectives can be found in our ADV Part 2, which is available upon request.
 MFC-20-08.